lindenb/jvarkit/docs/ScanRetroCopy.md

       Optional: save matching read in this bam file --bedpe, -P, -J
       Optional.
 Save possible sites of insertion in this Bed-PE file.
+    --both
+      Force the constraint that both sides of a deleted intron should have at least '--min-depth' reads
+      Default: false
     --coding
       ignore non-coding transcripts.
       Default: false